 Please visit ServiceOntario Centres for a list of locations that accept applications and documents on behalf of the LTB.

 The LTB checks the application

 After you submit your application, staff will check your application form and supporting documents and enter the application into the case management system.
 Staff will also check that you filed your application on time.

 Applications are processed according to the date they are received.
-Applications dropped off in-person at an LTB office are not processed while you wait.

 You are responsible for making sure your form is complete and correct.